SoftwareUnderstanding/inspect4py/docs/install.md

 For parsing the docstrings, we use [docstring_parser](https://pypi.org/project/docstring-parser/), which has support for  ReST, Google, and Numpydoc-style docstrings.
 Some (basic) tests done using this library can be found at [here](./test_docstring_parser/).

 It also usese [Pigar](https://github.com/damnever/pigar) for generating automatically the requirements of a given repository.
 This is an optional funcionality.
-In order to activate the argument (-r) has to be indicated when we run the code_inspector.
+In order to activate the argument (-r) has to be indicated when we run inspect4py.

 ## Install